howardisaacson/Introduction-to-Astronomy-Research-2018/Week9_ADS_research_project/README.md

 - Any questions about final projects so far?
 - Reminder: Resources in Week 8 directory
 - Be prepared to spend 5 minutes next week explaining your idea to the class (no slides needed).
+- Go over the "Writing a Proposal" document in this directory.

 ### Writing Exercise
 - Start work on an outline of your proposal, and/or start writing any section you want.